 - Being new to the local authority and needs haven't been fully assessed - Having particular personal/family needs, e.g. being a looked after child or a child in care - Being vulnerable because of specific circumstances which results in significant susceptibility - Context, including the educational setting, which is impacting on learning and development - Being electively home educated or missing education and SEND is a significant factor in this

 Flexibility, in tandem with professional discretion, will be used in such circumstances.
-In principle, support will be allocated by individual need, taking into account complex and significant difficulties and presenting areas of requirement.
-Other things taken into account when deciding the involvement of the inclusive education service for core activity include;
+In principle, support will be allocated by individual requirements, taking into account complex and significant difficulties and presenting areas of need.